Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. The Post-processing shall step up the tachometer signal, coming from the microcontroller, to send to the boiler controller.
 2. The Post-processing shall isolate the signal from backfeed.

 The post-processing system starts off with a tachometer signal (3.3V) that it steps up from the microcontroller to send to the boiler controller (24V).
-In order to isolate the post-processing signal, we will use an opto-coupler.
+In order to isolate and step up the post-processing signal, we will use an opto-coupler.
 This will protect our device from any power surges.

 Below are the interfaces between the Post-processing and the other subsystems:
 1. Microcontroller